 I am the instructor of this course, Tim Kunisky, and the teaching assistant is AMS PhD student Yue Wu.

 The best way to contact us is by email, at kunisky [at] jhu.edu and ywu166 [at] jhu.edu, respectively.
-We will conduct a survey in the first week or two of class to pick a time for office hours.
+Our office hours are as follows:

 Class will meet Tuesdays and Thursdays, 12:00pm to 1:15pm in Bloomberg 176.